 At Portacool, we offer dozens of different models to help each of our clients to find the perfect evaporative cooler for their business.
 Here are some of the models that work well in outdoor sports settings.

 Maintain shop comfort with the most powerful evaporative cooler in the Portacool Jetstream series.
 The Portacool Jetstream™ 270 packs the biggest cooling punch by combining impressive airflow with the highest quality evaporative media on the market.
-Whole-shop cooling at a fraction of the operating cost of traditional air conditioning.
 The Jetstream 270 is perfect for cooling spaces where traditional methods of cooling are inefficient - shops, warehouses, outdoor events, athletic facilities and more.
 We do NOT recommend this product being used inside homes or closed spaces where no ventilation is available.Airrex Portable Climate Solutions Global Industrial MSC ZORO NAPA Tools & Equipment Fastenal Portable Coolers Sales & Rentals Amazon Motion Industries O'Reilly Grainger Tooldom Uline Portacool

 Keep work areas cool and comfortable with the Portacool Jetstream™ 260.
 This evaporative cooler features greater airflow and a unique cooler design that provides a perfectly calculated media surface area via its Kuul Comfort™ evaporative media set to achieve maximum cooling comfort.
 Perfect for cooling spaces where traditional methods of cooling are inefficient - shops, warehouses, outdoor events, athletic facilities and more.
 We do NOT recommend this product being used inside homes or closed spaces where no ventilation is available.Grainger O'Reilly Motion Industries Amazon Portable Coolers Sales & Rentals Fastenal NAPA Tools & Equipment ZORO MSC Global Industrial Airrex Portable Climate Solutions Tooldom Uline Portacool

 Heat stroke is one of the most serious forms of heat-related illness.
 It occurs when your body is unable to sufficiently shed heat, causing the core temperature to rise to dangerous levels.
 Once heat stroke occurs, you face serious consequences which may potentially include death.
 For this reason, prevention is the best approach to minimizing the damage caused by heat stroke.